kamranahmedse/driver.js/readme.md

 // Gets the last highlighted element, would be an instance of `/src/core/element.js` const lastActiveElement = driver.getLastHighlightedElement();

-activeElement.getScreenCoordinates(); // Gets screen co-ordinates of the active element activeElement.hidePopover();          // Hide the popover activeElement.showPopover();          // Show the popover
+activeElement.getCalculatedPosition(); // Gets screen co-ordinates of the active element activeElement.hidePopover();           // Hide the popover activeElement.showPopover();           // Show the popover

 activeElement.getNode();  // Gets the DOM Element behind this element
 ```